Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 - Testing of the 'required' attribute which ensures all contact form field get filled in before the data can be sent.
 - I have tested the email address entry on the Contact form to ensure correctly formatted email addresses can be entered _e.g_ [_name@something.com_](mailto:name@something.com)
 - Accessibility Test
-  - Highlighted potential issue with the choice text color on the navbar
+  - Highlighted potential issue with the choice text color on the navbar, hyperlinks and Copyright section
-  - Highlighted an issue with the contrast of the text with links.
+    - Navbar text changed to a darker colour
+    - Hyperlink colour changed to a darker blue for increased contrast
+    - Copyright text changed to a darker colour to provide contrast.

 - HTML Validation
 Each page has been checked and all errors have been corrected.
 - CSS Validation